RishabhPandita/snap-user/README.md

 A simple bash script which runs at the startup and captures the face of the user.
 The captured image is logged and named as the unix time it was captured on.

-The same image is set as the pofile picture of the account.
+The same image is set as the pofile picture of the account.So everytime a user log's in his/her image is set as profile picture.

 All the Pictures are captured and stored in a folder which is in /home/yourusername/loggings.
 This enables the admin to keep a track of all the users and in case of any malacious activity